The piano studio is in a private home. Please remember to respect it as such.

 - Parental supervision is necessary and should happen in a supportive and loving manner.
 For younger students, this means that you need to be in the same room as your child, go over the assignment with your child every time he or she sits down to practice, and then be there and available to ask leading questions, answer his or her questions, comment in a supportive manner on progress made – or lack of progress.

 - “The real key to vivid engagement with music isn’t slowness.
 It’s attention.
 But most of us are so used to speeding through all of our activities, including our practicing, that we need to slow down a lot at first in order to discover the power of attention.
-As we develop our listening capacity much more, it operates fully at faster and faster speeds.
-In other words, practicing is as much about training our ears as it is about training our muscles.”
+As we develop our listening capacity much more, it operates fully at faster and faster speeds.”
 (Madeline Bruser)

 All students must have a good instrument at home for practice.
 A good quality studio upright (approximately 44 to 48 inches tall) or a good quality console (approximately 40 to 43 inches tall) would make an excellent instrument.
 These instruments have strings long enough to produce a rich, full sound.
 Studio uprights many times have longer strings than “baby” grand pianos and consequently a better sound and playing experience.